SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/collector-properties.md

 The table below has parameters that you can manage.

-:::important
+:::warning
-Do not modify any other parameters found in the collector.properties file, it could result in collection issues.
+Do not modify any other parameters found in the collector.properties file, as it could result in collection issues.

 Collector versions 19.253-26+ support **wrapper** configuration parameters.
 :::